The Oxbow School

 Based on Oxbow’s semester model, the summer program is focused on creating project-based art.
 The first week, campers learn a variety of techniques and explore their conceptual ideas.
 The second week, studio time is devoted to a personal project.
 Participants select a topic, their medium of choice, and work closely with staff to bring the idea to fruition.
 They engage all steps of the artistic process, from idea to creation, critique, and exhibition.

 We value a balance of commitment to studio practice and play in our program.
-Each day, campers mix studio time with participation in activities such as inspiration evenings, campfires, yoga, hiking, film screenings, and visits to local art exhibitions.
+Each day, campers mix studio time with participation in co-curricular activities such as inspiration evenings, campfires, yoga, hiking, film screenings, and visits to local art exhibitions.
 Teens enjoy exploring their independence and making new connections among their peers and mentors.

 Cost and Session Information